-5.77 Requests by the public for new and/or extended Conservation Areas are held until the next review.
-During the course of a review, local residents, businesses and amenity/community and voluntary sector groups (stakeholders) and organisations will be engaged in the process in a variety of ways including:
+5.83 Requests by the public for new and/or extended Conservation Areas are held until the next review.
+During the course of a review, local residents, businesses, amenity/community,

-- Consultation of all owners of buildings in the areas recommended for designation; - Consultation of all amenity groups, and other groups having an interest in the areas affected by the review; - Notification of the review on the Council's website and in a press release; - A public meeting with local residents and interest groups in the area/areas affected by the review.
+- Consultation of all owners of buildings in the areas recommended for designation. - Consultation with Conservation Area Advisory Panels. - Consultation of all amenity groups, and other groups having an interest in the areas affected by the review. - Notification of the review on the Council's website, newsletters, and local media. - A public meeting with local residents and interest groups in the area/areas affected by the review.

-How can you get help to put your point of view?
+How can you get help to put your point of view across?

-5.78 There is a great deal of information contained in this document, and in the references to other relevant documents.
+5.84 There is a great deal of information contained in this document, and in the references to other relevant documents.
 Contacts are also provided to appropriate Council officers who can help.
 Independent advice and support can of course be provided by planning consultants, and through the Royal Town Planning Institute's Planning Aid for London group.
 Contact details are provided at the end of Chapter 6 below.